Skip to Main Content

 How to Transfer Google Photos to Another Account

-If you are planning to change your Gmail address or move from one Google account to another, transferring your Google Photos content is probably one of the first things on your do-to list.
-If you've already researched your options, you may have realized that migrating Google Photos is trickier than you could have expected.
+If you plan to change your Gmail address or move from one Google account to another, transferring your Google Photos content is likely high on your to-do list.
+However, if you've looked into your options, you may have found that migrating Google Photos is more complex than it seems.

 In this article, we explain why automated migrations typically do not include Google Photos and outline the two ways of transferring your Google Photos to another account.
-We also provide instructions on how you can transfer your Google Drive files to a different account.
+We also provide instructions on transferring your Google Drive files to a different account.

-Although Google Photos and Google Drive share storage space in a Google account, as of July 10, 2019, these two Google products are not integrated.
-These are now two separate Google products, each with its own migration workflows.
+Although Google Photos and Google Drive share storage space in a Google account, they have been separate products since July 10, 2019, each with its own migration processes.

-For this reason, it is no longer possible to easily move photos from Google Photos to Google Drive and automated transfers of Google Drive content to a different Google Drive do not include Google Photos.
-So if you are moving to a different account, Google Photos have to be migrated separately from Google Drive items.
+As a result, it’s no longer possible to quickly transfer photos directly from Google Photos to Google Drive, and automated transfers of Google Drive content to a different Google Drive do not include Google Photos.
+Therefore, if you’re moving to a new account, you must migrate Google Photos separately from your Google Drive files.

-However, the ability of migration applications to copy Google Photos automatically is severely limited at the moment.
+However, the ability of migration tools to transfer Google Photos automatically is also severely limited at the moment.

 To transfer content between different accounts, migration apps like VaultMe use APIs, the programmatic interfaces that allow different applications to communicate with each other.
 While Google's APIs for Gmail, Google Drive, Contacts, and Calendars allow for seamless transfer of large amounts of content, the same functionality for Google Photos is not yet available.

-Even though Google has been offering well-documented APIs for Google Photos for years, it significantly limits the number of operations that can be performed by an automated tool within 24 hours for all customers in total.
+Although Google has offered well-documented APIs for Google Photos for years, it significantly limits the number of operations that can be performed by an automated tool within 24 hours for all users combined.
 The more users are transferring their content at the same time and the more content they all have in total, the slower the process is for each of them, often to the point of stalling.
 This makes each transfer a potentially endless process and causes major issues for all users, but users with a deadline for transferring their content suffer the most.

 To avoid creating this type of experience for its users, VaultMe does not transfer Google Photos.
 Even though the manual process has its limitations, it is still the only reliable way of transferring this type of content to a different account.